offensive-packaging/documentation/dnsenum/index.md

  Usage: dnsenum [Options] <domain>
  [Options]:
- Note: If no -f tag supplied will default to /usr/share/dnsenum/dns.txt or the dns.txt file in the same directory as dnsenum.pl GENERAL OPTIONS:
+ Note: If no -f tag supplied will default to /usr/share/dnsenum/dns.txt or the dns.txt file in the same directory as dnsenum GENERAL OPTIONS:
    --dnsserver 	<server>
  			Use this DNS server for A, NS and MX queries.